wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [TTW Collectibles - Merged](https://www.nexusmods.com/newvegas/mods/75829) - An assortment of quests to help with the collection of all Bobbleheads, Steel Ingots, Keller Family Transcripts, Intel Briefcases, and Alien Captive Recorded Logs.
 - If experiencing crashes when picking up notes with this mod, this can be remedied by updating to the unreleased JIP file pinned in the WSG discord server.

+[TTW - More Map Markers](https://www.nexusmods.com/newvegas/mods/67022) and optionally [TTW - More Map Markers - No Download Map Markers](https://www.nexusmods.com/newvegas/mods/86655) - Adds a few more map markers to TTW

 [Unmissable Casino Rewards](https://www.nexusmods.com/newvegas/mods/83485) - Prevents you from bypassing reward tiers in casinos.

 [Viewmodel Recoil](https://www.nexusmods.com/newvegas/mods/71852) - A recoil mod that affects the 1st person model only and does not move the camera.
 It is purely aesthetic.
 Can be used in conjunction with [Immersive Recoil 2.0](https://www.nexusmods.com/newvegas/mods/61973).